Ryan Aeronautical: USAAC trainers

 Interest from the United States Army Air Corps followed.
 The Menasco engines proved unreliable, and instead Kinner radial engines were fitted.
 Aircraft were produced as the PT-16 (15 built); PT-20 (30 built); PT-21 (100 USAAF, 100 USN); and finally as the definitive PT-22 Recruit (1,048 built) ordered in 1941 as pilot training began its rapid expansion.

-Ryan also pioneered STOL techniques in its YO-51 Dragonfly observation craft.
-Three prototypes were built, but no USAAF order materialized.
+Ryan also pioneered STOL techniques in its YO-51 Dragonfly liaison and observation craft, but only three were built.

 Postwar

-In the immediate postwar years, Ryan diversified, including even building coffins for a short period.
-It bought the rights to the Navion light aircraft from North American Aviation in 1947, selling it to both military and civilian customers.
+In the immediate postwar years, Ryan bought the rights to the Navion light aircraft from North American Aviation, selling it to both military and civilian customers.

 Ryan became involved in the missile and unmanned aircraft fields, developing the Ryan Firebee unmanned target drone, the Ryan Firebird (the first American air-to-air missile) among others, as well as a number of experimental and research aircraft.

 Ryan acquired a 50% stake in Continental Motors Corporation, the aircraft-engine builder, in 1965.

 In the 1950s, Ryan was a pioneer in jet vertical flight with the X-13 Vertijet, a tail-sitting jet with a delta wing which was not used in production designs.
 In the early 1960s, Ryan built the XV-5 Vertifan for the U.S. Army, which used wing- and nose-mounted lift vanes for V/STOL vertical flight.
-It was flown, crashing after ingesting a test rescue dummy in its fans, and was not made into a production aircraft.
-Other Ryan V/STOL designs included the VZ-3 Vertiplane and the YO-51 Dragonfly.
+Other Ryan V/STOL designs included the VZ-3 Vertiplane.

-In 1966/67, Ryan was awarded the contract to build the digital Doppler radar system installed aboard the Apollo Lunar Lander.
+Ryan developed the highly accurate radar system used on the Apollo Lunar Module.

-In 1968, the company was acquired by Teledyne for $128 million and a year later became a wholly owned subsidiary of that company as Teledyne Ryan.
-Claude Ryan retired as chairman with the Teledyne purchase.
+In 1968, the company was acquired by Teledyne for $128 million and a year later became a wholly owned subsidiary of that company as Teledyne Ryan Aeronautical Company.

 Northrop Grumman purchased Teledyne Ryan in 1999, with the products continuing to form the core of that firm's unmanned aerial vehicle efforts.